 Players may not pick up the ball with their hands.
 The ball must be lifted off the ground with your feet.
 Like in hurling, players score by striking the ball into the goal for three points or hitting it over the goal for one point.
 Players can shoulder-check their opponent but hits from the front or behind are not allowed.

 Still baffled by the idea?
 Watch a video of it here.

-By now you've probably guessed that ladies football is probably about the same as Gaelic football and you would be correct about that.
-Players use a ball a bit like a hard volleyball to score points (above the crossbar) and goals (in the net).
-Just like in men's football, players can carry the football for a few steps but then must bounce it off the ground or their instep to carry the ball further down the pitch.
+By now, you've guessed that ladies' football is about the same as Gaelic football, and you would be correct.
+Players use a ball like a hard volleyball to score points (above the crossbar) and goals (in the net).
+Like in men's football, players can carry it for a few steps but then must bounce it off the ground or their instep to carry the ball further down the pitch.

 Need more clarity on the subject?
 Watch a video of it here.